Factoring the Laplacian to understand topological polymers: Conclusion

+As mentioned in the introduction, we use this setup in~\cite{tcrw-theory,cantarellaExactFormulaContraction2025} to compute contraction factors of Gaussian topological polymers based on subdivided graphs.
+More generally, our approach is well-adapted to handle non-Gaussian distributions on topological polymers, and we expect it to be useful for both theoretical and computational investigation of models including self-avoidance and other more physically realistic constraints.

-The authors would like to acknowledge many friends and colleagues whose helpful discussions and generous explanations shaped this work.
-In particular we would like to acknowledge Yasuyuki~Tezuka and Satoshi Honda for helpful discussions of topological polymer chemistry and thank Fan Chung for introducing us to spectral graph theory.
+\acknowledgments We are deeply grateful to the anonymous referee, whose comments inspired us to make substantial improvements to the paper.
+Thanks to Yasuyuki~Tezuka and Satoshi Honda for helpful discussions of topological polymer chemistry and to Fan Chung for introducing us to spectral graph theory.
 This paper stemmed from a long series of discussions which started at conferences at Ochanomizu University and the Tokyo Institute of Technology.
 Cantarella and Shonkwiler are grateful to the organizers and the Japan Science and Technology Agency for making these possible.
 In addition, we are grateful for the support of the Simons Foundation (\#524120 to Cantarella, \#354225 to Shonkwiler), the Japan Science and Technology Agency (CREST Grant Number JPMJCR19T4) and the Japan Society for the Promotion of Science (KAKENHI Grant Number JP17H06463).